Skip to contents

 Value

-An n-by-n matrix where n is the size of the scale.
-Row i represents mode i of the scale in comparison to all 7 modes.
+If goal=NULL, an n-by-n matrix where n is the size of the scale.
+Row i represents mode i of the scale in comparison to all n modes.
 If the entry in row i, column j is -1, then mode i is "voice-leading darker" than mode j.
 If 1, mode i is "voice-leading brighter".
 If 0, mode i is neither brighter nor darker, either because contrary motion is involved or because mode i is identical to mode j.
 (Entries on the principal diagonal are always 0.)

 Details